hzdu/plugins_cdn/wp-content/plugins/wp-optimize-premium/readme.txt

 == Changelog ==

+* TWEAK: Recognize WooCommerce scheduled sales and cache accordingly
 * FIX: The unused images CSV downloads have a few redundant images listed
+* FEATURE: A CLI command for generating list of unused images as csv file
+* TWEAK: Prevent PHP warnings when using `json_decode` result
+* FIX: ACF block field images are listed as unused images
+* TWEAK: Create cache config file if not present because of site migration
+* FIX: Correctly recognize `inherit` in google fonts async loading
+* FIX: Cache - Do not purge when `wp_update_nav_menu` is removed from `wpo_purge_cache_hooks` array
+* TWEAK: Prevent duplicate `wp-optimize` entry in tables optimization list
+* TWEAK: Test htaccess capability only when needed by webp feature
+* TWEAK: Increase compatibility with Aelia plugins
+* TWEAK: Performance boost for unused images export CSV feature
+* TWEAK: Cache config file: Handle uppercase and title case host names

+= 3.2.8 - 23/Aug/2022 =

+* FIX: Build system error led to a missing file in 3.2.7 which could cause an error when using related functions
+* FIX: Fix incorrect function name in admin class

+= 3.2.7 - 15/Aug/2022 =

+* FEATURE: A CLI command for generating lists of unused images as a CSV file (Premium)
+* FIX: The unused images CSV downloads have a few redundant images listed
+* FIX: ACF block field images are listed as unused images
+* FIX: Correctly recognize `inherit` in google fonts async loading
+* FIX: Cache - Do not purge when `wp_update_nav_menu` is removed from `wpo_purge_cache_hooks` array
+* TWEAK: Prevent PHP warnings when using `json_decode` result
+* TWEAK: Create cache config file if not present because of site migration
+* TWEAK: Update notice class
+* TWEAK: Recognize WooCommerce scheduled sales and cache accordingly
+* TWEAK: Prevent duplicate `wp-optimize` entry in tables optimization list
+* TWEAK: Test htaccess capability only when needed by webp feature
+* TWEAK: Increase compatibility with Aelia plugins

 = 3.2.6 - 15/Jun/2022 =